Home

 Iglesia Santa Maria de Jesus

-Located on Calle Aguila just down the street from the Casa de Pilatos.
-I will soon have a few photos of the outside as well.
+Located on Calle Aguilas just down the street from the Casa de Pilatos.
+I will soon have a few photos of the outside as well, although the inside is likely more interesting.

 Semana Santa 2005

-From this past year, a collection of photos.
+From 2005 a collection of photos of the festivities.
 With my new zoom lens I was able to get more details of the pasos.
 Also with two years experience I was able to get closer to many as well!

 Semana Santa 2005 - La Madrugá